Note: Updated August 26, 2025.

 “It used to be a much harder process, and it involved a lot of loss,” Wainwright said.
 “In the old days, when the only option was to switch from one legacy system to another, you had to completely write off and get rid of all your existing equipment — which, again, cost you a ton — because it wasn’t compatible with the new system.”

-5 Ways to Ensure Successful Implementation of a New POS
+5 Ways To Ensure Successful Implementation of a New POS

 While the technological implementation of a new POS may be relatively straightforward, the path to smooth organizational adoption may take a bit more work.
-There are a few steps you’ll want to take in order to prepare for, and ensure the success of, implementing your new POS system.
+There are a few steps you’ll want to take to prepare for, and ensure the success of, implementing your new POS system.

-• Verify that the system has the features you need and integrations that are compatible with your existing systems.
+- Verify that the system has the features you need and integrations that are compatible with your existing systems.

-• Request full details on base pricing, hardware rental costs, and whether or not the vendor requires a long-term contract.
+- Request full details on base pricing, hardware rental costs, and whether or not the vendor requires a long-term contract.

-• Ask about payment processing.
+- Ask about payment processing.
 Find out if the company offers, or even requires you to use, integrated processing applications, and if so, what their rates are.

 It’s worth noting that many cloud-based operations like Toast and Square may call for relatively inexpensive hardware, but they may also require you to use their proprietary payment gateways.
 In some cases, these integrated processors may impose higher fees than the standalone processors that can be used with a variety of other systems.

-2. Prepare for migration
+2. Prepare for Migration

-3. Transition gradually
+3. Transition Gradually

 There are likely to be some bumps on the road to transition.
 For this reason, Wainwright advises that you keep the old system running for a bit before you phase it out completely.

-“In the years when I was overseeing switches from one legacy system to another, we’d run into these massive problems involving outlet placement, because everything had to be hardwired,” Wainwright said.
+“In the years when I was overseeing switches from one legacy system to another, we’d run into these massive problems involving outlet placement, because everything had to be hard-wired,” Wainwright said.
 “Most of our equipment now is handheld, but we still had some issues.
 The hardest part was making sure all the devices were routed to the correct printers.
 We had the bar tickets printing to the kitchen for a little bit, which was kind of a disaster.”

 Avoid disaster by switching to a new POS in gradual phases.
 Don’t trash the old system until the new one is operating smoothly

-4. Onboard your team
+4. Onboard Your Team

-Even if the technical process of implementing a new POS platform is easy for your restaurant, the transition can be challenging for the staff that will ultimately use this technology.
+Even if the technical process of implementing a new POS platform is easy for your restaurant, the transition can be challenging for the staff who will ultimately use this technology.
 Without the proper preparation, it may even come as a bit of a culture shock for your personnel.

 Look for a vendor that provides training, onboarding materials, and comprehensive customer support.
-And expect your team to experience a bit of a learning curve, even under the best of conditions.
+And expect your team to experience a bit of a learning curve, even under the best conditions.

-To the point, restaurant tech consultant Luisa Castellanos of Science on Call encourages operators not to, “make the switch on a busy weekend or during the holidays.
+To the point, restaurant tech consultant Luisa Castellanos of Science on Call encourages operators not to “make the switch on a busy weekend or during the holidays.
 It might disrupt service, but it’ll definitely throw your team for a loop.
 Give your team enough time to learn the system, and, if possible, arrange for them to do a few test runs before going live.”

-5. Understand your new POS
+5. Understand Your New POS

 The real benefits of switching to a new restaurant POS only truly emerge when you learn the full scope of your system’s capabilities.
 Andy Freivogel, the CEO of Science on Call, urges restaurant operators to understand their systems to the best of their ability.